dcernst/dcernst.github.io/teaching/mat226f23/syllabus.md

 </blockquote>

 ### Exams ###
 There will be two midterm exams and a cumulative final exam.
-Exam 1 and Exam 2 are *tentatively* scheduled for **Wednesday, October 4** (week 6) and **Wednesday, November 15** (week 12), respectively.
+Exam 1 and Exam 2 are *tentatively* scheduled for **Friday, October 6** (week 6) and **Wednesday, November 15** (week 12), respectively.
 Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
 The final exam will be on **Wednesday, December 13** at **10:00AM-12:00PM** and is worth 20% of your overall grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 <blockquote>
 <p>I write one page of masterpiece to ninety-one pages of shit.</p>